harish0x/harish0x.github.io/_tabs/about.md

 ---

 ## About me !!!
 * Student
+* Security reseacher
 * CTF player
-* Love to Exploer in technologies
+* Love to Explore in technologies
 * Music lover